The SI Student

 At SI, we measure our athletic success not only by how many games are won but also through the values our students develop — sportsmanship, teamwork, commitment, and hard work.
-We believe in the classical notion of a “sound mind in a sound body.”
-Each year, about two-thirds of the student body competes on 66 teams in 15 sports.
-Our teams have collected numerous league, sectional, NorCal, state, and national championships.
-SI also has a strength and conditioning program that teaches students about proper nutrition and exercise and keeps athletes in shape when they aren’t competing.
+Each year, about two-thirds of the student body competes on 66 teams in 15 sports, and our teams have collected numerous league, sectional, NorCal, state, and national championships.
+SI also has a strength and conditioning program that teaches students about proper nutrition and exercise, and keeps athletes in shape when they aren’t competing.
 We hope you come out to one of our games to see the Wildcats play!

 SI's performing arts program is the oldest high school performing arts program west of the Mississippi.
-More than 30 percent of the student body participates in one or more of the following programs: Choral Music, Dance, Drama, Instrumental Music, and Technical Theatre.
+About one-third of the student body participates in one or more of the following programs: Choral Music, Dance, Drama, Instrumental Music, and Technical Theater.

 Parent Clubs & Adult Spirituality

-At SI, we pride ourselves in creating and building community, not only with our students, but with parents, too.
-We offer four parent clubs: the Ignatian Guild, Fathers’ Club, African American and Latino Parents Association, and SI Parents Asian Club.
-These clubs offer our parents opportunities to meet other parents and engage in community events.
-Jesuit education is transformational, and our Adult Spirituality program offers our parents similar opportunities as students to experience this spiritual growth.
+We pride ourselves in creating and building community not only with our students but with parents, too.
+Four parent clubs — the Ignatian Guild, Fathers’ Club, African American and Latino Parents Association, and SI Parents Asian Club — offer opportunities to meet other parents and engage in community events.
+Moreover, our Adult Spirituality program offers parents similar opportunities as students to experience spiritual growth.